CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/participating-in-a-session.md

 ![Go to Symbol](/img/participating-in-a-session/goto_symbol.gif)

 ### Open Symbol
 Use your IDE’s Open Symbol/Open Type actions or shortcuts to bring up the corresponding Open Symbol dialog.
-CodeTogether is now capable of allowing you to find remote types across the entire shared workspace.
+CodeTogether Live allows you to find remote types across the entire shared workspace.
 If you are using a browser, use the **Open Workspace Symbol** command, or bring up the command palette and type in a `#` to start the symbol search.
 Depending on the host IDE, Open Symbol could allow you to filter beyond top level types; for example, into fields and methods.

 ![Open Symbol](/img/participating-in-a-session/open_symbol.gif)